 How will changes to the curriculum be captured after the initial data is collected?

 Changes should be communicated to the Registry Quality Assurance and Enhancement team or to the Academic Model project team in the same way they are at the moment.
-Minor changes should be communicated by March, major changes by July.
+Major changes should be communicated by March, minor changes by July.

 Does Banner allow for modules existing across multiple streams?